 Gucci.
-The luxury fashion house’s name conjures up images of vibrancy, extravagance, experimentation, and offbeat flair.
+The luxury fashion house’s name alone conjures up images of vibrancy, extravagance, experimentation, and offbeat flair.
 Indeed, the brand is known for its ways of uprooting social norms and weaving together various time periods to create a captivating and instantly recognizable aesthetic.
 In stylist Kate Young’s words, Gucci is “a world you enter into.”
 On the latest episode of Hello Fashion, Young’s YouTube show created with The Slowdown, she investigates how this “world” came to be by illuminating the house’s central codes and probing the minds of its creators.

 After describing Gucci’s 20th-century history—which began in Italy with Guccio Gucci in 1921, and that was revived by Tom Ford in the 1990s—Young delves into the influence of Alessandro Michele, who serves as Gucci’s creative director to this day.
 To Young, Michele’s arrival was nothing short of revolutionary for the brand: His designs questioned and undermined traditional ideas of beauty, gender, and aesthetic cohesion in ways that were eccentric and provocative, yet still digestible.
 “It looked like a bunch of cool kids wearing their grandmothers’ couture to a fun rave, instead of a bunch of swan-like models in a restrained fashion show setting,” Young says.